Our Top 5 Tips on How to Groom Your Dog at Home

 5. Invest in the right tools

 Using the right grooming tools can make an incredible difference to your grooming experience.
 There are many breeds of dogs and varying coat types that require different brushes and care.
 Research your breed to find out what professional groomers recommend for your dog.
-For my border collie, I use a slicker brush, an undercoat rake and a metal comb.
+For Rachael’s Groodle, she recommends a slicker brush, and a metal butter comb.